14 Powerful Images Of Black Women On The Front Lines Of The Coronavirus Pandemic

 04

+U.S. Navy Deploys USNS Mercy And Comfort To Aid In The Fight Against COVID-19 Pandemic

-U.S. Navy Hospitalman Apprentice Kaylah Jenkins dons personal protective equipment during infection control training aboard the hospital ship USNS Comfort (T-AH 20) as the ship transits the Atlantic Ocean on its way to New York City in support of the nations COVID-19 response efforts on March 29th.
+ATLANTIC OCEAN - MARCH 29: In this handout released by the U.S. Navy, Hospitalman Apprentice Kaylah Jenkins dons personal protective equipment during infection control training aboard the hospital ship USNS Comfort (T-AH 20) as the ship transits the Atlantic Ocean on its way to New York City in support of the nations COVID-19 response efforts.
+Comfort will serve as a referral hospital for non-COVID-19 patients currently admitted to shore-based hospitals.
+This allows shore-based hospitals to focus their efforts on COVID-19 cases.
+One of the Department of Defense's missions is Defense Support of Civil Authorities.
+DoD is supporting the Federal Emergency Management Agency, the lead federal agency, as well as state, local and public health authorities in helping protect the health and safety of the American people. .
+(Photo by U.S. Navy via Getty Images)

 05